 “When it comes to your electricity bill, “X Company is here to help.
 Your local utility company handles all Customer Assistance Programs.
 Please contact them to learn about payment options.”

 Obviously, some customers having financial troubles might want to avoid signing with a company that thinks this is how to be “helpful”.
 The best way to learn about the best natural gas providers in Georgia is to read actual customer reviews.

 It’s also important to bear in mind that this customer mainly got into trouble because they didn’t check that payments cleared on time before the due date.
 Sure, it’s also possible the due date came right before the customer received their paycheck and they didn’t have the money available.
 However, the customer should have anticipated that and planned ahead.

-To be frank, we don’t know their exact circumstance for sure but suffice it to say that you should always make sure your payments get processed in time.
-If you pay before the due date and you find a delay in the processing causes you a late fee, get your payment and relevant bank info together and complain to your Georgia retail natural gas provider.
+To be frank, we don’t know this customer’s exact circumstances for sure but suffice it to say that you should always make sure your payments get processed in time.
+If you pay before the due date and you find a delay in the processing causes you a late fee, get your payment and relevant bank info together and complain to your retail natural gas provider.
 You’ll have a much stronger case if you can prove it’s their fault.

 * * *

 One of life’s best ways to learn is to make mistakes.
 By learning from these examples, I’m hoping that energy customers will be better able to understand what they can expect and need to do in order to avoid having problems with their energy suppliers.